-- 13.911 Emergency Leave One (1) day or a portion thereof per Agreement year without loss of pay may be taken off subject to approval of the employee's supervisor and/or department head when it is necessary that the employee be immediately off work to attend to one of the following situations, either of which necessitates immediate action on the part of the employee: - A. The employee's spouse, child, or parents or grandparents has unexpectedly become seriously ill or has had a serious accident; or - B. An unforeseen occurrence with respect to the employee's household; e.g., fire or flood.
-"Household" shall be defined as the physical aspects, including pets, of the employee's residence or vehicle. - C. The emergency leave benefit must also be available to the employee in the event of inclement weather or natural disaster within the City limits or within the city or county in which the member resides that makes it impossible or unsafe for the employee to physically commute to their normal work site at the start of their normal shift.

-The "day" of emergency leave may be used for two (2) separate incidents in one (1) hour increments.
+- 13.11 Emergency Leave One (1) day or a portion thereof per Agreement year without loss of pay may be taken off subject to approval of the employee's supervisor and/or department head when it is necessary that the employee be immediately off work to attend to one of the following situations, either of which necessitates immediate action on the part of the employee: - A. The employee's spouse, child, parents or grandparents has unexpectedly become seriously ill or has had a serious accident; or - B. An unforeseen occurrence with respect to the employee's household; e.g., fire or flood.
+"Household" shall be defined as the physical aspects, including pets, of the employee's residence or vehicle. - C. The "day" of emergency leave may be used in one (1) hour increments.
 The total hours compensated under this provision, however, shall not exceed eight (8) hours in a contract year.

-13.4012 Pay for Deployed Military
+13.12 Pay for Deployed Military